Where to Eat in Tamarindo

 Dragon Fly (Facebook)

-Dragon Fly is the one of two restaurants that we take our out of town guests for a special meal.
+Dragon Fly is one of two restaurants that we take our out of town guests for a special meal.
 The food is divine.
 Everything we’ve had is delicious.
-The restaurant is tucked up in the jungle and offers a group friendly, yet romantic environment.
+The restaurant is tucked up in the jungle (past La Baula) and offers a group friendly, yet romantic environment.
+They offer a full bar and a creative dinner menu.
 You can’t go wrong with a meal at Dragon Fly.

 La Baula (Facebook)

 La Baula is another good pizza spot.
-Younger kids will LOVE the playground that’s been built into the the restaurant and everyone will enjoy good fresh pizza.
+Younger kids will LOVE the playground that’s been built into the restaurant and everyone will enjoy good fresh pizza.
+Drinks are always cold, service is rock solid and the restaurant is covered, so it’s a great spot if the weather is looking tricky.
 Located up the road before Pasa Tiempo (on the way to DragonFly) – just ask, everyone knows where it is.

 Green Papaya (Facebook)